-The Fund's membership has matured in recent valuations and this, together with the improvement in the funding position and hence reduction in contributions from the long-term secure employers has potential cash flow implications.
-In addition, it is possible that proposed changes to cap exit payments may lead to employers bringing forward redundancy programmes, cuts and their implications resulting in workforce reductions that would reduce membership, reduce contributions and prematurely increase retirements in the short-term.
+The improvement in the funding position and hence reduction in contributions from the long-term secure employers has potential cash flow implications.
+In addition, general budgetary pressures on employers, including the effect of current high inflation levels may lead to workforce reductions that would reduce active membership, reduce contributions and prematurely increase retirements in the short-term.

-The Administering Authority reviews the Pension Fund's cashflow position annually as part of setting the Fund's budget and may commission further work on cashflow projections from the Fund's Actuary or Investment Advisors as required.
-In addition the Fund will engage in regular communication with employers to ensure it is informed of significant changes that would affect maturity at overall Fund and employer level where material issues are identified.
+The Administering Authority reviews the Fund's cashflow position annually as part of setting the Fund's budget and may commission further work on cashflow projections from the Fund's Actuary or Investment Advisers as required.
+In addition, the Fund will engage in regular communication with employers to ensure it is informed of significant changes that would affect maturity at overall Fund and employer level where material issues are identified.